 Cordell Bank Seafloor Mapping

 Researchers from California State University Monterey Bay (CSUMB) have collected and processed high-resolution backscatter and bathymetry data of Cordell Bank and surrounding soft-bottom areas.
-Researchers from CSUMB and the USGS are using these data (collected in 2005) to develop a benthic habitat map of Cordell Bank and the surrounding region.
+Researchers from CSUMB and the USGS used these data (collected in 2005) to develop a benthic habitat map of Cordell Bank and the surrounding region.

-Habitat characteristics such as slope, habitat complexity, depth and substrate type are being used to describe the physical habitats that make up Cordell Bank and to relate these seafloor features to benthic community patterns, particularly demersal rockfish populations.
+Habitat characteristics such as slope, habitat complexity, depth and substrate type were used to describe the physical habitats that make up Cordell Bank and to relate these seafloor features to benthic community patterns, particularly demersal rockfish populations.